Woman charged in brazen plot to extort Elvis Presley's family and auction off Graceland

 An attorney for Findley, who used multiple aliases, was not listed in court documents.
 A voicemail left with a phone number believed to be associated with Findley was not immediately returned, nor was an email sent to an address prosecutors say she had used in the scheme.

 She's charged with mail fraud and aggravated identity theft.
 The mail fraud charge carries up to 20 years in prison.
-She was expected to make an initial court appearance in Missouri on Friday.
+She remained in custody after a brief federal court appearance in Missouri, according to court papers.

 In May, a public notice for a foreclosure sale of the 13-acre (5-hectare) estate said Promenade Trust, which controls the Graceland museum, owes $3.8 million after failing to repay a 2018 loan.
 Riley Keough, Presley's granddaughter and an actor, inherited the trust and ownership of the home after the death of her mother, Lisa Marie Presley, last year.
 An attorney for Keough didn't immediately respond to a message seeking comment on Friday.